imandra-ai/imandrax-api/src/proof-system/README.md

 Sections of the json file:

-- `wire_types`: wire-level types that are used to encode individual DAG nods in a concrete serialization format (e.g. CBOR).
+- `wire_types`: wire-level types that are used to encode individual DAG nodes in a concrete serialization format (e.g. CBOR).
 - `dag_terms`: Each item defines a term constructor, used to build terms.
     Terms appear in some of the commands.
 Terms are typed, their types are described by `dag_types`.